Electric Mountain Temporary Building Access Statement

-Car Park: This is situated to the side of the visitor centre with four allocated bays for blue badge holders and has a firm surface.
+Car Park: This is situated to the side of the original Visitor Centre and has a firm surface.
 A pay and display machine is in use and is centrally located.
-There is a firm level path to the main access area of the visitor centre and two wide swing gates from the designated car park.
-Distance from car park to visitor centre is 65 metres.
+There is a firm level path to the main access area then a slight ramp to access the main front doors.

-The bus then returns to the centre through a different exit tunnel, then uses the original route off the bus to the locker rooms and back to the café/shop area.
+The tour bus then returns to the temporary Visitor Centre through a different exit tunnel, then uses the original route off the bus to the locker room and back to the reception area.

-Local Information: Other attractions within close proximity are Snowdon Mountain Railway, Llanberis Slate Museum and Llanberis Lake Railway.
+Other attractions within close proximity are Snowdon Mountain Railway, ZipWorld, Llanberis Slate Museum and Llanberis Lake Railway.